 What are the most common symptoms of canine lymphoma?

 The most common initial symptom of multicentric lymphoma in dogs is firm, enlarged, non-painful lymph nodes.
 A lymph node affected by lymphoma will feel like a hard, rubbery lump under your dog’s skin.
-To see where on your dog’s body you may find enlarged lymph nodes, click here.
 The most easily located lymph nodes on a dog’s body are the mandibular lymph nodes (under the jaw) and the popliteal lymph nodes (behind the knee).
 Other common symptoms include loss of appetite, lethargy, weight loss, swelling of the face or legs (edema), and occasionally increased thirst and urination.
 The photo on the left shows a dog with edema of the left rear leg.
 This is caused when a swollen lymph node blocks the normal drainage of fluid from the leg.

 Cutaneous lymphoma tends to appear first as dry, flaky, red, and itchy patches of skin anywhere on the body.
 As the disease progresses, the skin becomes moist, ulcerated, very red, and thickened.
 Masses in the skin can also occur with cutaneous lymphoma.
 Cutaneous lymphoma may progress slowly and often has been treated for several months as an infection or allergy before a diagnosis of lymphoma is made.
 Cutaneous lymphoma may also appear in the mouth, often affecting the gums, lips, and the roof of the mouth.
 Cutaneous lymphoma in the mouth is often mistaken for periodontal disease or gingivitis in its early stages.
 The photo on the left shows cutaneous lymphoma in the mouth of a dog.
 Note the very red gums and the ulceration on the roof of the mouth.